cybergu0ck/notes/engineering/software-engineering/web-development/frontend/03-libraries/react/02-components.md

 ## JSX

-JSX is a syntax extension for javascript that allows HTML-like markup inside javascript file.
+_"JSX" is a syntax extension for javascript that allows HTML-like markup inside javascript file._

 - JSX is syntactic sugar for react `createElement` function.
 - JSX compiles down to plain javascript objects.